kwrobert/musicrender/README.md

 Inside the codeblocks, you would then use a mini-language that is specific to the thing you're trying to render.
-This mini language is what allows you specify chords, notes, etc. It gets parsed and rendered by some scripts behind the scenes (full functionality described in the next section.
+This mini language is what allows you specify chords, notes, etc. It gets parsed and rendered by some scripts behind the scenes (full functionality described in the next section).
 I will not document each mini language tool here, instead go to the links below for examples and documentation about each tool: